ncsa/MayomicsVC/README.md

 <img align="right" src="https://user-images.githubusercontent.com/4040442/34808679-108a8432-f656-11e7-856a-3542018692a0.png" alt="Image of Folder Structure" width="550">

 GenomeGPS consists of five component workflows.
-Each workflow may contain higher-level [modules](#modularity), which we call "stages."
-For example, in BAM cleaning we have 2 stages: Alignment and Realignment/Recalibration.
+Each workflow may contain higher-level [modules](#modularity), which we call stages.
+For example, in BAM cleaning we have two stages: Alignment and Realignment/Recalibration.